DjangoGirls/tutorial-extensions/authentication_authorization/README.md

  - need a username and password to log in,
  - need to be logged in to add/edit/publish(/delete) posts
- - and can log out again
+ - and can log out again.